dhanarajpeddireddy/interviews/README.md

     // pan validation always fails because it is dummy api

-    //in MainActivity isValidPan is a reference variable for check what if pan is valid or else not valid
+    //in MainActivity we have isValidPan reference variable for check what if pan is valid or else not valid (Default isValidPan value is true means pan is valid we can make false for check for pan is not valid )